Imravirathore/CSS-Tricks/Smooth Scroll using HTML,CSS and JS/Smooth-scroll-main/README.md

-# Product Color change on click
-In this example, you'll learn how marketing company fetch different images based on user chose the colour.
-However, this is just a simple and demo page for educational purpose.
+# Smooth Scroll For Website
+In this example, you can implement Smooth Scroll in your website that looks great using a JS library.

 ## Live Website URL
 https://smooth-scroll-css.netlify.app/

-## Demo
+## Techlogy Used Here :
+HTML5
+CSS3
+JavaScript